ElenaBedolla/RepositorioDeCrujos/README.md

 **Test:**

-Easy testing can be done by running the test_setup.sh file as "bash test_setup.sh".
+Easy testing can be done by running the test_setup.sh file as:
+"bash test_setup.sh processor" for a single execution of the processor node in charge of downloading, processing and transferring the data to the server, or,
+"bash test_setup.sh server" for a single execution of the server node in charge of hosting the web server with the updated information on the website.

-To easily test this project with said file, you must be running a mysql Xampp server installed in "/opt/lampp/bin/mysql" so as to not experience password conflicts with the automatic setup and updating process.
+To easily test this project with said file on the processor node, you must be running MySQL and Apache2 Xampp servers installed in "/opt/lampp/bin/mysql" and "/opt/lampp/bin/apache2" respectively so as to not experience password conflicts with the automatic setup and updating process.

-If you wish to host and test the website, you will also be required to clone this repository to "/opt/lampp/htdocs", which will enable PHP execution and Apache hosting, as well as lifting read-write restrictions on the cloned folder with chmod.
+If you wish to host and test the website on the processor node, you may choose to clone this repository to "/opt/lampp/htdocs", which will enable PHP execution and Apache2 hosting.
+Just note that you should lift read-write restrictions on the cloned folder with chmod.

-To download and store data peridically to display later with the website, you can assign a crontab task by adding the following line to run every hour of the day:
+As for the server node, custom security credentials are supported for

+The final and intended purpose is for this project to be executed periodically with crontab on both the server and processor nodes.
+As an example, if you would like to download new data every hour on the first minute, you would add the following line to the processor node's crontab file:

+00 * * * * cd /Path/To/Repository/RepositorioDeCrujos/ && bash test_setup.sh processor

+And, ideally, the server node should be updating it's own data regularly, so it is recommended to set a crontab command on that node to be executed every short period of time.
+The following is an example of a command executing every 10 minutes:

-0 * * * * bash /opt/lampp/htdocs/RepossitorioHindu/test_setup.sh setup
+*/10 * * * * cd /Path/To/Repository/ReposiorioDeCrujos/ && bash test_setup.sh server

-You can access the jobs file easily through the crontab -e command.
+You can access the cronjobs file easily through the crontab -e command.

-The requeriments for this project are in the document named "Requeriments.txt".
+The library requeriments for this project are in the document labeled "Requeriments.txt".

 **Conclusions:**